Adaptive and Resilient Soft Tensegrity Robots: Results

 Like many robots, the tensegrity robot needs to use different gaits in order to achieve lomocotion, depending on terrain.
 In our case, these gaits are determined by the speeds of the three vibratory motors.
 As the exact properties of the terrain are seldom known {\em a priori}, and because hand-designing gaits is time consuming (not to mention impossible when the robot is in remote or hazardous environments) this robot finds effective motor frequencies by using a trial-and-error learning algorithm whose goal is to maximize the locomotion speed.

-Earlier work of ours~\cite{khazanov2013exploiting, khazanov2014evolution} used interactive trial-and-error as well as automated hill climbing techniques to find optimal gaits for a tensegrity robot.
+Earlier work of ours~ \citep{khazanov2013exploiting, khazanov2014evolution} used interactive trial-and-error as well as automated hill climbing techniques to find optimal gaits for a tensegrity robot.
 These gaits, could in turn, be incorporated into a simple state machine for directional control.
 However, these techniques required hundreds of physical trials that were time consuming and produced significant wear on the physical robot.
-More importantly, the interactive procedure required an human in the loop, whereas we envision robots that can adapt autonomously to new situations (e.g. a damage or a new terrain).
+More importantly, the interactive procedure required a human in the loop, whereas we envision robots that can adapt autonomously to new situations (e.g. a damage or a new terrain).
+The work described in this paper, by automating the optimization process while minimizing the number of physical trials required, substantially reduces the amount of human interaction required, and is an important step toward full autonomy.

-Here, as a substantial improvement upon these earlier time-intensive intensive methods, we employ a Bayesian optimization algorithm\cite{cully2015robots,ghahramani2015probabilistic,shahriari2016taking}, which is a mathematical optimizer designed to find the maximum of a performance function with as few trials as possible.
+Here, as a substantial improvement upon these earlier time-intensive methods, we employ a Bayesian optimization algorithm \citep{cully2015robots,ghahramani2015probabilistic,shahriari2016taking}, which is a mathematical optimizer designed to find the maximum of a performance function with as few trials as possible.

-Conceptually, Bayesian optimization fits a probabilistic model (here a Gaussian process\cite{Rasmussen2006}, see Methods) that maps motor speeds to locomotion speed.
+Conceptually, Bayesian optimization fits a probabilistic model (in this case a Gaussian process \citep{Rasmussen2006}, see Methods) that maps motor speeds to locomotion speed.
 Because the model is probabilistic, the algorithm can not only predict which motor speeds are the most likely to be good, but also associate it to a confidence level.
 Bayesian optimization exploits this model to select the next trial by balancing exploitation -- selecting motor speeds that are likely to make the robot move faster -- and exploration -- trying combinations of motor speeds that have not been tried so far (Methods).
 As an additional benefit, this algorithm can take into account that observations are by nature uncertain.